If I stab my gums or the roof of my mouth while eating, is that a dental emergency?

 Accidental injury to your gums or the roof of your mouth while eating can be painful and a more than little scary.
 However, not every oral injury qualifies as a dental emergency.
 Minor cuts or punctures from sharp foods like tortilla chips usually heal independently with time and, if necessary, simple at-home care.

-- Rinse gently with warm salt water to clean the affected area and eliminate bacteria.
+• Rinse your mouth gently with warm salt water.
+This helps clean the area and cut down on bacteria.

-- Take over-the-counter pain relievers if the area is particularly tender or painful.
+• Take an over-the-counter pain reliever if the area feels sore or tender.

 Finding the Right Emergency Dentist in Charlotte, NC